Free Online Pugh Matrix Evaluating Tool (Decision Matrix)

 How to Use This Tool

-- Add Concepts: Similarly, click the "+" button in the "Concepts" section to add your different ideas or alternatives (e.g., Plastic Case, Aluminum Case).
+2. Add Concepts: Add your different ideas or alternatives (e.g., Plastic Case, Aluminum Case).

-- Generate Matrix: Click the "Generate Matrix" button.
-This will create an interactive table below.
+3. Generate Matrix: Click "Generate Matrix" to create an interactive table.

-- Set Baseline: In the generated table header, a dropdown will appear.
-Select which concept will be your baseline for comparison.
-The baseline column will be highlighted in blue.
+4. Set Baseline: Select which concept will be your baseline for comparison.

-- Score Concepts: For each concept and criterion, compare it to the baseline:
+6. Score Concepts: For each concept and criterion, compare it to the baseline using +, S, or -.

-- Export: You can export the final matrix to an Excel file for your reports.
+8. Export: Export the final matrix to an Excel file for your reports.